 Do your research ahead of time.

-You have limited time to capture a perfect shot in the moment, so always make sure to research your destination before you arrive.
+You have limited time in the moment to capture a perfect shot, so always make sure to research your destination before you arrive.
 Look up the local landmarks and points of interest that would make good subjects for your photos.
 I also love to check out the location on Instagram to get inspiration for some of the more off-the-beaten path shots captured by local photographers and bloggers.

 Then venture off the beaten path.